efornara/jbit/dists/bin/template/README.txt

   LGPL21.txt - The GNU Lesser General Public License, version 2.1.

 win32/
-  jbit.exe - The native version of JBit.
+  jbit.exe - The native version of JBit for Windows.

+linux/
+  jbit*.bin - The native versions of JBit for Linux/Android.

 doc/
   Same as JBDoc.jar, but in HTML format for browsing on a PC.
 Also, the